Policies regarding registration, leave, employment, and academic grievances

 Students taking Family Leave who anticipate adding a dependent (e.g., newborn) to their Penn Student Insurance Policy must remain in active student status at the start of the fall semester.

-Students should fill out the PhD Request to Return from Leave of Absence form available in each school.
+Students should fill out the AM, MS, PhD Request to Return from Leave of Absence form available in each school.
 Requests to return from leave should be made at least 30 days in advance of the term beginning that a student wishes to return.

 Leave is typically for one or two semesters.
 In order to ensure successful completion of the PhD, a student’s leave(s) should generally not exceed two years over the course of the doctoral program.
 If, however, it is determined in an individual case that extension of the leave period(s) beyond two years is appropriate, students may need to repeat coursework or other requirements, as determined by the Graduate Group Chair.
 Original funding limits remain in place for students who must repeat requirements.